+Continue smoking for 12 to 24 hours, depending on the degree of smoke flavor and final color desired.
 Smoking gives the meat an attractive light-brown color and a fragrant smoke aroma.

-Smoked poultry is a cured product, but it must be refrigerated.
-It will keep three to four weeks at refrigerator temperatures, 35 to 40 degrees.
-It may eventually develop mold, depending on temperature and humidity.
+Smoked poultry is a cured product, but it will not keep indefinitely without refrigeration.
+It will keep three to four weeks at refrigerated temperatures, 35 to 40 degrees F, but will eventually develop mold, depending on temperature and humidity.

 Smoked poultry may be frozen up to six months, possibly longer.
-Poultry fat becomes rancid after long-term storage and gives the product a stale, off flavor.
+Turkey fat, which is highly unsaturated, becomes rancid after long-term storage and gives the product a stale, off flavor.